 Maybe there’s something in the water (aside from too many phosphates), but the past few years have seen a culinary explosion of destination cafes in Somerset.
 And I for one, am thrilled they timed their existence with our move to the area.

-So if you’re looking for delicious mid-morning sustenance in lush surroundings, salvation for your hungover soul or the perfect place to catch up over excellent coffee, you can’t go wrong at one of these cafes in Somerset.
+So if you’re looking for delicious mid-morning sustenance in lush surroundings, salvation for your hungover soul or the perfect place to catch up over excellent coffee, you can’t go wrong at one of these cafes for brunch or breakfast in Somerset.

-(I’ll be adding to this list as I nibble my way around the county, as I only like to write up and recommend places I’ve visited)
+(I’ll be adding to this list of brunch and breakfast places in Somerset as I nibble my way around the county, as I only like to write up and recommend places I’ve tried and tested.)

 Teals, South Cadbury